12 creative ways to elevate marketing with unique coupon codes

 It can be tough to ask customers for a favor.
 After all, they’ve already financially invested, and now you’re requesting their time.

 Jessica Thompson, CEO of Yogo, created several hundred discount codes to use as a review incentive.
 She asks customers who purchased yoga mats and other gear through a third-party marketplace to leave a review in exchange for a store credit.

 "Great reviews are critical to establishing listing quality," Thompson says.
 "And this way we can incentivize them to shop in our own store, where there are better margins."

 Review requests are one kind of helpful email automation to have on hand.
-If you’re new to email automations, it's best to start with the welcome and cart abandonment emails.
+They're also one of the many examples of behavioral targeting with email marketing.

 #7 Foster easier sales account transactions